uibcdf/DeCAF/README.md

 repository of DeCAF:

 - New directory 'devtools' with instructions to create a conda environment to work with DeCAF.
+- Every test script was placed in the directory 'tests'.
+- The scripts, notebooks and data included as supplementary material of DeCAF's main paper were included here in the directory 'supplementary'.

 ## Installation